Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Introduction

 \section{Introduction}

 The transformer architecture employs a self-attention mechanism to extract relevant information from high-dimensional data.
 It achieves state-of-the-art performance in a variety of applications, including natural language processing (NLP)~\citep{vaswani2017attention,radford2018improving,devlin2018bert} or computer vision~\citep{ramesh2021zero}.
 Its translation to the RL domain, the \Ac{DT}~\citep{chen2021decision}, successfully applies the transformer architecture to offline reinforcement learning tasks with good performance when shifting their focus on the sequential modelling.
 It employs a goal conditioned policy which converts offline RL into a supervised learning task, and it avoids the stability issues related to bootstrapping for the long term credit assignment~\citep{srivastava2019training,kumar2019reward,ghosh2019learning}.
 More specifically, \ac{DT} considers a sum of the future rewards -- \ac{RTG}, as the goal and learns a policy conditioned on the \ac{RTG} and the state.
 It is categorised as a \textit{reward conditioning} approach.
 Although \ac{DT} shows very competitive performance in the offline \ac{RL} tasks, it fails to achieve one of the desired properties of offline \ac{RL} agents, stitching.
 This property is an ability to combine parts of sub-optimal trajectories and produce an optimal one~\citep{fu2020d4rl}.
-Below, we show a simple example of how \ac{DT} (\textit{reward conditioning} approaches) would fail to find the optimal path.
+We show a simple example of how \ac{DT} (\textit{reward conditioning} approaches) would fail to find the optimal path.